operezcham90/hsa-soc-local/README.md

 sudo find / -name "libopencv_core.so.2.4*"
 ```

-Write the path you found to the configuration file
+Write the path you found to the OpenCV configuration file.

 ```
 sudo nano /etc/ld.so.conf.d/opencv.conf
 ```

-Load the configuration
+Load the configuration file.

 ```
 sudo ldconfig -v
 ```

-Setup Curl.
+Install Curl.

 ```
 sudo apt-get install curl
 ```

-Modify the config.js file to set the SECRET environment variable (use the same value of the remote server).
+Modify the `config.js` file to set the `SECRET` environment variable (use the same value of the remote server).

 ```
 sudo nano hsa-soc-local/js/config.js